aws-samples/aws-serverless-workshop-innovator-island/3-photos/1-chromakey/README.md

 ![Module 3 - Trigger added](../../images/3-photos-chroma2.png)

 3. Select **Add a layer**.
-Select the *Provide a layer version ARN* radio button.
+Select the *Specify an ARN* radio button.
 Depending on the selected region, copy the ARN to the clipboard:

 | Region | Region Name | Layer ARN |
 |:-------|:------------|:----------|